Works in Progress

 Hot Box

-Hot Box is my debut book, and it is being illustrated by one of the U.S. Marine Corps’ very own Combat Artists, Major Mike Reynolds.
-It is scheduled for publication in 2025 by Pane Publishing Company.
-Hot Box offers an intimate glimpse into a day-in-the-life of enlisted Marines at war and how different it can be for junior Marines, NCO, and Staff NCOs— and yet, how much it is the same.
+Hot Box is a novella inspired by my own experiences in the Marine Corps and the invasion of Iraq in 2003.
+It is being illustrated by one of the U.S. Marine Corps’ Combat Artists, Major Mike Reynolds.
+Hot Box offers an intimate glimpse into a day-in-the-life of enlisted Marines at war and how different it can be for junior Marines, NCO, and Staff NCOs—and yet, how much it is the same.

 An unnamed junior enlisted Marine is a new arrival to camp and faces aspects of war that unnerve the bravest of men.
 A young NCO discovers that leading the excentric Marines under his charge, while staying out of the cross hairs of his superiors, is more difficult than teaching a bucket of worms to sing the national anthem.
 And a Staff NCO's letters to his family invite us into the mind, and heart, of a Korean American who is isolated by a severe language barrier and perceived as evil incarnate by his subordinates.
 But is he?